rualark/MutagenMon/README.md

 1. Install python3
 2. Install wxpython: `pip install wxpython`
+3. Download and unzip <a href=https://github.com/rualark/MutagenMon/releases>MutagenMon release</a>
-3. Download mutagen.io and put mutagen binary into `mutagen` folder of MutagenMon
+3. Download <a href=https://github.com/mutagen-io/mutagen>mutagen.io</a> release and put mutagen binary into `mutagen` folder of MutagenMon
 4. Add your sessions to  `mutagen/mutagen-create.bat` file in MutagenMon folder

 # Limitations